devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AWS Elemental MediaConnect is just a high-quality transport service for live video.

+## CodePipeline, CodeBuild, CodeDeploy and CodeArtifact

+- AWS CodePipeline is a continuous delivery service for fast and reliable application and infrastructure updates.
+CodePipeline builds, tests, and deploys your code every time there is a code change based on the release process models you define.
+Supports executions from third-party Git sources
+- AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+AWS CodeBuild scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue.
+- AWS CodeDeploy helps to deploy the changes in your desired environment.
+- AWS CodeArtifact is used to automatically fetch software packages and dependencies from public artifact repositories.

 ## Disaster recovery

 - Recovery time objective (RTO) is the time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA).